 There’s no doubt about it – the immediate impact of this announcement is terrible.
-The team at EA/Bioware have done an admirable job of hyping this expansion up given that neither the studio, nor the wider franchise marketing machine have seemed all that interested in boosting the game’s public profile since 2016’s Knights of the Eternal Throne expansion.
-The 10 year anniversary milestone is a major one which has evoked a lot of nostalgia for the game and the team haven’t been shy in playing into that as a relatively cheap way of drumming up excitement for this new expansion.
+The team at EA/Bioware have done an admirable job of hyping this expansion up given that neither the studio nor the wider franchise marketing machine has seemed all that interested in boosting the game’s public profile since 2016’s Knights of the Eternal Throne expansion.
+The 10-year anniversary milestone is a major one which has evoked a lot of nostalgia for the game and the team hasn’t been shy in playing into that as a relatively cheap way of drumming up excitement for this new expansion.

-Beyond the nostalgia pandering however we really have no idea what Legacy of the Sith is actually about.
-Sure we know that we’re headed back to Manaan, and new planet Elom, but there’s not really a sense of what we should expect from the game’s story.
+Beyond the nostalgia pandering however we really have no idea where Legacy of the Sith is headed.
+Sure we know that we’re headed back to Manaan, as well as the new planet Elom, but there’s no exact sense of what we should expect from the game’s story.
 Instead, the major talking points surrounding this expansion have been its ‘combat styles’ system and UI overhaul.
 Both of which are (hopefully) great changes that will go a long way towards showing that Bioware are still in it for the long haul, but the game’s primary focus has always been on its story – it’s what the majority of fans care most about too, so why not give us a reason to get invested in that again?

 This isn’t lost on the game’s playerbase.
 The top comment on a Reddit post making note of how little new content SWTOR has seen in 2021, decries the game for having “just given up on story”.
 While this is from Reddit and therefore tinged with hyperbole, the point remains not entirely untrue.
 The general consensus among other commenters that the slow drip-feed of new story content has diminished their interest in the game’s key selling point should be a worry for Bioware.
 Both the A and B plots of the game (the return of Malgus and the Mandalorian uprising respectively) seem to be reactionary turns in the story – after 10 years there’s a niggling feeling that the game’s plot is becoming a way to prop up its cash shop rather than to tell a narrative with any real impact.
 I don’t personally believe this is the case (Creative Director Charles Boyd’s passion 100% rings true), but that at least is the perception.

-It has lately become a bit of a tired talking point that games should wait until they’re actually feature finished and polished before they are released, so there’s no real need to belabour that point.
+It has lately become a bit of a tired talking point that games should wait until they’re feature finished and polished before they are released, so there’s no real need to belabour that point.
 The Legacy of the Sith delay has rubbed the community up the wrong way and they wouldn’t be wrong for feeling like that – an announcement of a 2+ month delay only one week before its expected launch is just not a good look.
-But, its a better one than shipping a broken, half-baked mess out the door right on the cusp of the holidays.
+But, it’s still preferable to shipping a broken, half-baked mess out the door right on the cusp of the holidays.
 By the time February rolls around all will mostly be forgiven and forgotten.
-Assuming the story delivers the goods, the combination of giving the game more time to bake and more time to drum up hype for the expansion itself rather than the game’s 10 year anniversary (plus moving away from that other little MMO expansion which just launched) will undoubtedly give The Old Republic the boost it’s so obviously on the cusp of.
+Assuming the story delivers the goods, the combination of giving the game more time to bake and more time to drum up hype for the expansion itself rather than the game’s 10th anniversary (plus moving away from that other little MMO expansion which just launched) will undoubtedly give The Old Republic the boost it’s so obviously on the cusp of.